KhachaturMk/Py_exam/README.md

 This is realized in check.py file, which must be installed on the restaurant employee's terminal.

 There are two payment methods in the program, through TBC and BOG banks.
-You need to enter the IBAN account number, which conditionally consists of 10 characters.
+You need to enter the IBAN account number, which conditionally consists of 10 characters and starts with GE00.
 After some validation, you will see a message about successful payment.

 Let's start ordering!